Chiemychanga/CS333_xv6_report_templates/README.md

 In this repo, I have created templates for each Project Report based off the appropriate grading rubric.

+Advantages:
+  - Easier for graders to grade your report
+  - Neat
+  - Save time writing/formatting

+Disadvantages:
+  - You won't know how to work with LaTex if you don't play with it yourself (inspect the LaTex and try to understand, it's very useful!)

 All you need to do is fill in your correct overview/description for each section to complete your report.

 To start,